ECLIPSE Services

 • Families who are experiencing the highest level of risk factors and extreme stress.

-• Families working with DCYF-Child Welfare/CPS Social Workers or Indian Child Welfare workers (from voluntary to child removal) and referred to Early ECEAP or ECEAP by Child Welfare Early Learning Navigators (CWELN).
+• Families working with DCYF-Child Welfare/CPS Social Workers or Indian Child Welfare workers (from voluntary to child removal) and referred to ECEAP by Child Welfare Early Learning Navigators (CWELN).

-• Child and families involved with the child welfare department of DCYF are categorically eligible for Early ECEAP/ECEAP based on priority points developed for Early ECEAP and ECEAP.
+• Child and families involved with the child welfare department of DCYF are eligible for ECEAP based on priority points developed for ECEAP.

 • Children expelled from other Early Learning environments.